 Sir Chris Wormald, Permanent Secretary of the Department for Health and Social Care, is the Network Champion.

-- Support staff members with dyslexia and dyspraxia, as well as their line managers, colleagues, friends and family, to ensure we get the best outcomes for our people
+- Supporting staff and signposting to help for staff members with dyslexia and dyspraxia, as well as their line managers, colleagues, friends and family, to ensure we get the best outcomes for our people.

 CSDDN’s key activities include:

 - contributing to the Civil Service’s diversity agenda

 - responding to consultations on disability and diversity

 - proactively representing neurodiverse staff on cross-Civil Service groups, working groups and in other meetings